makotoy/makospell/README.md

 You can set `MYSpellCheckerAspellConf` environment variable to use different config file.
 See [this Stack Overflow thread](http://stackoverflow.com/questions/25385934/setting-environment-variables-via-launchd-conf-no-longer-works-in-os-x-yosemite/26586170#26586170) for how to set environment variables at login.

-#### Tips for compling Aspell command

-You do not have to install Aspell command for this project itself, but you might want it separately.
-You need `--enable-compile-in-filters` flag for `configure` script to build in filters such as `tex` and `email` (modes seem to be broken in Aspell 0.60).
-Use the following commands to install `aspell` command under your home directory.
-These also install library and header files.

-    $ ./configure --prefix=${HOME} --enable-compile-in-filters
-    $ make
-    $ make install

 ### Referencing existing Aspell library